Brian Whelan (boxer)

-Brian Whelan (born 1939), is a male former boxer who competed for England.
+Brian L. Whelan (born 1938), is a male former boxer who competed for England.
 He is not to be confused with the professional fighter Brian Whelan from Luton.

-Boxing career
+Biography

-He represented England and won a bronze medal in the 60 kg lightweight at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Whelan, a milkman by trade, represented the 1962 English team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the lightweight category, where he won a bronze medal after losing to Kesi Odongo of Uganda in the semi-final round.

 He was a member of the Chiswick General Amateur Boxing Club and was 1962 ABA champion after famously beating the great amateur Dick McTaggart.
-He was only one of two fighters who won for England in the 8-2 defeat by Russia in the 1962 international meeting.
+He was only one of two fighters who won for England in the 8–2 defeat by Russia in the 1962 international meeting.

-Personal life

-He was a milkman by trade.
+His older brother George Whelan fought at the 1954 British Empire and Commonwealth Games in Vancouver, Canada.